 Airlines generally release tickets 11 months in advance.
-Once you know your destination start searching and continue to check at least once per week.
+Start researching once you know you are taking a trip and continue to check them at least once per week.

 There really is no hard and fast rule.
 However, there are some general trends to be aware of.